Asmita-Chotani/NLP_Paper_Implementation/README.md

-# No Metrics Are Perfect: Adversarial REward Learning for Visual Storytelling
+# ImagiNarrate: Building a Narrative with Images and Generated Captions}

 # test commit

-This repo is the implementation of our paper "No Metrics Are Perfect: Adversarial Reward Learning for Visual Storytelling", which also provides a codebase for the task of visual storytelling.
+This repo is the implementation of our NLP Project "ImagiNarrate: Building a Narrative with Images and Generated Captions", which also provides a codebase for the task of visual storytelling.

-In the AREL paper, we not only introduce a novel adversarial reward learning algorithm to generate more human-like stories given image sequences, but also empirically analyze the limitations of the automatic metrics for story evaluation.
+In the project, we introduce a new natural language processing (NLP) approach to solve the problem of visual storytelling that utilizes image features to generate captions and subsequently develop a coherent story line for the images.
-For more details, please check the latest version of the paper: [https://arxiv.org/abs/1804.09160](https://arxiv.org/abs/1804.09160).
+For more details on the baseline model, please check the latest version of the paper: [https://arxiv.org/abs/1804.09160](https://arxiv.org/abs/1804.09160).

 <p align="demo">
 <img src="demo.png">